apache/mynewt-newt/README.md

 * Generate full flash images
 * Download debug images to a target board using a debugger
 * Conditionally compile libraries & code based upon build settings
+* Generate and download manufacturing flash images

 Newt is also a source management system that allows you to do the following:

-* Create reusable source distributions (called repo) from a collection of code.
+* Create reusable source distributions (called repos) from a collection of code.
 * Use third-party components with licenses that are not comptatible with the ASF (Apache Software Foundation) license
 * Upgrade repos

 # How it Works

 When Newt sees a directory tree that contains a "project.yml" file, it recognizes it as the base directory of a project, and automatically builds a package tree.
-It can also recognize two important package directories in the package tree - "apps" and "targets", and use them to recursively resolve dependencies and build correct images for specified targets.

 More information can be found in the "Newt Tool Manual" under Docs at https://mynewt.apache.org/.